-Land Acquisition The process whereby a person is compelled by a public agency to cede all or part of the land a person owns or possesses, to the matters of land; law and order; benefits for the community; and community conflict.
+The process whereby a person is compelled by a public agency to Land Acquisition matters of land; law and order; benefits for the community; and community conflict.

 Malik Head of tribe/sub-tribe responsible for dealing at village level with and hold positions of power and prestige.
 Men will have greater economic power than women.